Leading Trekking and Adventure Agency Since 1997

 • Four seasonal sleeping bags and duffel bags (to be returned after trip completion),

-• Personal insurance for crew members.
+• Personal insurance for climbing/trek crew.

 • Farewell Dinner at Nepali Authentic Restaurant.